-- Please note that late registration begins on the first day of classes.
+- Late registration begins on the first day of classes.
 All students initiating registration for the semester on or after this date will be assessed a \$20 late registration fee. - All course registrations must be processed by the end of the Schedule Adjustment period (first 10 days of classes).

-Students adding and dropping non-standard courses - those scheduled to begin or end outside of the standard semester/term dates - should consult the following Office of the Registrar web links: registrar.umd.edu/current/registration/non-standard.htm or registrar.umd.edu/current/registration/Schedule%20Adjustment.html#penaltiesrefunds
+Students adding and dropping non-standard courses - those scheduled to begin or end outside of the standard semester/term dates - should consult the following Office of the University Registrar web links:

+- registrar.umd.edu/current/registration/non-standard.htm - · registrar.umd.edu/current/registration/Schedule%20Adjustment.html#penaltiesrefunds